 Scientists have been studying the effects of CBD on seizures for a few years already.
 Studies find it reduces both the frequency and severity of two rare types of childhood-onset epilepsy, Dravet syndrome and Lennox-Gastaut syndrome.
 In fact, the first cannabis-derived drug specifically for these disorders, Epidiolex, recently gained approval from the U.S. Food and Drug Administration.

 5. CBD Relieves Psychotic Symptoms

-Several major studies investigated the effects of CBD on psychotic disorders, as well as its role in treating patients with Parkinson’s disease, schizophrenia, and related problems.
-According to the U.S. National Library of Medicine, they confirm the anxiolytic, antidepressant, and antipsychotic properties of CBD, and report it an effective treatment for schizophrenia, bipolar disorder, and Parkinson’s disease.
+Several major studies investigated the effects of CBD Oil on psychotic disorders, as well as its role in treating patients with Parkinson’s disease, schizophrenia, and related problems.
+The U.S. National Library of Medicine, confirm the anxiolytic, antidepressant, and antipsychotic properties of CBD Oil, and report it as an effective treatment for schizophrenia, bipolar disorder, and Parkinson’s disease.

 6. CBD Relieves Addictions

 Surprisingly, CBD counteracts the effects of too much psychoactive THC, indicating the enormous potential for use in treating those addicted to cannabis.
 In other studies analyzed by the U.S. National Library of Medicine, CBD helps folks addicted to other substances too, including tobacco, alcohol, even opioid drugs, such as fentanyl, and illicit drugs, like heroin and cocaine.